beasiteri/Redux-project1/README.md

 There are two reducers: __todo__ and __goal__

 Whenever _dispatch_ is called, we invoke our _app_ function (the _roote_ reducer).
 The _app_ function will then invoke the _todos_ reducer as well as the _goals_ reducer.
 Those will return their specific portions of the state.
 And then, the _app_ function will return a state object with a todos property (the value of which is what the todos reducer returned) and a goals property (the value of which is what the goals reducer returned).

+Finally, we added action creators to the store.